abhizaik/abhizaik/README.md

 ### Hi, I'm Abhishek 👋

-- 🌱 I’m currently learning SQL, JavaScript and Node.js
+- 🌱 I’m currently learning C++ and DSA from scratch.
 - 📈 Learning daily to code better, check my progress at [#100DaysofCode](https://github.com/incogGod/100-days-of-code)
 <!--
 - 🌐 Working on my portfolio website and blog at [incogGod.](https://incogGod.in)